menandmice/micetro_docs/guides/user-manual/devices.rst

 A Device is any item that can have an IP address linked to it.
 A device can, for example, be a computer, a router, a firewall, a phone or a virtual machine.
 A device has one or more interfaces and each device can have any number of IP addresses linked to it.

 It is common to assign multiple properties to devices.
-As a default, a device in the Men&Mice Suite only has one property - the device name.
+As a default, a device in Micetro only has one property - the device name.
 However, you can create any number of properties for the devices.
 To create a property for a device, use the Define Custom Properties feature.
 For more information on this feature, refer to :ref:`admin-custom-properties`.

 Adding a Device
 ---------------